AdaCore/gnatstudio/docs/users_guide/extending.rst

     of type :file:`<check>` or :file:`<field>`.
 If it is part of a section, you must also specify the :file:`master-section` attribute.
-If the user selects the check button of the this switch, GPS forces the selection of the check button for the slave switch.
-Likewise, if user sets the field to any value, GPS sets the slave switch to that same value.
+If the user selects the check button of the this switch, GNAT Studio forces the selection of the check button for the slave switch.
+Likewise, if user sets the field to any value, GNAT Studio sets the slave switch to that same value.

   * :file:`slave-page`, :file:`slave-switch`, :file:` slave-section`